‘Miss Scarlet and the Duke’ & ‘Van der Valk’: What’s Next for the Sleuths of PBS - NewsBreak

 Spoilers for Emily In Paris follow.
 Emily In Paris has officially unveiled the release date for its third season.
 Season three of Emily In Paris will drop on Netflix on December 21 this year.
 This comes after season two of the show aired last year on December 22 and its debut season dropped in October of 2020.

-‘The Last of Us’ Trailer Shows Pedro Pascal and Bella Ramsey Surviving the Apocalypse
+‘The Last Of Us’ trailer: Pedro Pascal and Bella Ramsey lead post-apocalyptic game adaptation

-HBO has finally unveiled the first trailer for the highly anticipated TV adaptation of The Last of Us, Naughty Dog's beloved video game about finding a family amidst a zombie apocalypse.
-The new trailer was released as part of Outbreak Day, aka The Last of Us Day, a yearly celebration of the franchise held by developer Naughty Dog.
+HBO has released the first trailer for The Last Of Us starring Pedro Pascal and Bella Ramsey – check it out above.
+Adapted from the 2013 action game by developer Naughty Dog, The Last Of Us follows Joel (Pascal) who is tasked with escorting teenager Ellie (Ramsey) across a post-apocalyptic United States that’s been ravaged by a deadly disease.

 Comments / 0